viking2917/ionic-epub-reader/README.md

 The `<epubreader>` directive accepts arguments:

-* `src`: a url pointing to an ePub file to load.
+* `src-doc`: a url pointing to an ePub file to load.
 If not present, the user is presented with an open file button.
 * `use-local-storage`: true|false, controls whether user data (e.g. bookmarks) are persisted to the browser's localStorage
 * `highlight-array`: optional.
 An array of highlights to be loaded to the book after load is complete. highlights should consist of a cfi field, and optionally an annotationText field for annotations. see `controllers.js` for an example.
 *  `bookmark-array`: optional.
 An array of bookmarks to be loaded to the book after load is complete. see `controllers.js` for an example.
+*  `start-location`: optional.
+A CFI that indicates where the book should be positioned after loaded.
+Useful if you want to (for example) launch the reader to a particular bookmark or annotation

 #### Add module "epubreader" as dependency